jamiely/simulator/README.md

 See the `examples` subdirectory for examples as well.
 Including the one excerpted below:

-    #We create a model like so that
+    # We create a model that simulates a ball drop
     model = Simulator::Model.new do
       name = "Ball drop model"
       var :ax, 0